 The veterinarian support to the camp is crucial to cure any disease or wounds.
 It could be an on site veterinarian for big camps hosting more than forty elephants or regular visits from an external professional or an existing network allowing fast support in case of medical issues.
 Other questions related to welfare could be: What are the elephants’ daily routines?
 Do they exercise enough and do they have opportunities to socialize with cohorts?
 Are they owned by the camp or

 rented?
 How many years do they work in the same camp?
 How are the Mahouts treated (decent payment, living conditions, insurance…)?

 Most of the information circulating in the media focuses on cruelty, bad treatment, worst practices, all these aspects are emotionally impactful.
 This negative side of the story does happen and we strongly support the fact that such unacceptable treatment must be exposed.
 It is equally important to know that there are also many camps where elephant welfare is taken very seriously by the owners and Mahouts.
-Thus these camps should be supported and promoted, rather
+Thus these camps should be supported and promoted, rather than boycotted.

 Elephas Maximus, the scientific name for the Asian Elephant, is listed as “Endangered” on the IUCN red list of threatened species.